 - Why do you think Harriet was willing to risk getting captured, or even killed, in order to escape slavery?

-- Why do you think Harriet decided she had to go back to rescue other slaves, knowing that she could get captured and sent back to her owner?
+- Why do you think Harriet decided to go back to rescue others, knowing that her freedom and her life could be in danger?

 - I wonder what things are so important to you that you would risk everything for them?

 Affirm about how brave it was for everyone involved with the Underground Railroad.
 It was very dangerous to rely on the Underground Railroad to make your escape.
 It was dangerous for conductors like Harriet Tubman to share their help and friendship, their food, or their home to help someone else.
 People did it because they knew that people owning other people is wrong.
 Ask: